Ethel Morrison: Australia

-She was then recruited by J. C. Wiliamson to join his Opera Company.
-She played the Duchess of Plaza-Toro in The Gondoliers at Her Majesty's Theatre, Melbourne from 27 June 1914, and was praised for her Katisha in The Mikado and Dame Carruthers in The Yeomen of the Guard She was praised for her Lady Jane in Patience at Her Majesty's Theatre, Melbourne in August 1914, when audience numbers were depleted by the War.
+She was then recruited by J. C. Williamson to join his opera company.
+She played the Duchess of Plaza-Toro in The Gondoliers at Her Majesty's Theatre, Melbourne from 27 June 1914, and was praised for her Katisha in The Mikado and Dame Carruthers in The Yeomen of the Guard.
+She was praised for her Lady Jane in Patience at Her Majesty's Theatre, Melbourne in August 1914, when audience numbers were depleted by the War.
 She made an "imposing and effective Duchess of Plaza Toro" in The Gondoliers at His Majesty's Theatre, Perth in May 1915. and a "stately and amusing" mother in The Chocolate Soldier at His Majesty's Theatre, Brisbane in July 1915.

-She was in the Australian premiere of Tonight's the Night at Her Majesty's, Melbourne, on 8 July 1916.
-Also in the cast were Dorothy Brunton, Connie Ediss, and Alfred Frith.
-Production by Harry B. Burcher and choreography by Minnie Hooper.
+She was in the Australian premiere of Tonight's the Night at Her Majesty's, Melbourne, on 8 July 1916, together with Dorothy Brunton, Connie Ediss and Alfred Frith, directed by Harry B. Burcher with choreography by Minnie Hooper.

-In 1917 she appeared in The Marriage of Kitty, Penelope, Mary Goes First and A Pair of Silk Stockings with Marie Tempest's company.
+In 1917, she appeared in The Marriage of Kitty, Penelope, Mary Goes First and A Pair of Silk Stockings with Marie Tempest's company.
 She appeared in a brief revival of The Silent Witness at the Theatre Royal, Melbourne at Muriel Starr's farewell appearance in March 1920, notable for the appearance of Frank Harvey and J. B. Atholwood.
 She played in Harbach and Hirsch's Mary from its premiere at the Theatre Royal, Adelaide 23 September 1922 to 22 August 1923 at Her Majesty's Theatre, Sydney, then left for a holiday in London via America aboard SS Wanganui on 20 September 1923.
 She was reckoned "easily one of the most popular artistes ... to ever visit Australia".

-America and England
+Broadway

-By January 1924 Morrison was in New York City, and found employment on Broadway in a revue with Frank Greene and Allan Priora.
-A report or rumor had her husband dying in England around this time, so on 1 March she left by the Olympic for London to be with her ten-year-old daughter, who was at school there.
+In late 1923 and January 1924 Morrison was in New York City appearing on Broadway in a revue, The Topics of 1923, with Frank Greene.
+She was informed that her husband had died in England around this time, and so on 1 March she sailed on the Olympic to London to be with her ten-year-old daughter, who was at school there.
 Later that year she returned to Broadway.

-In 1927 she had a minor part in the musical comedy Maritza, as a marquise who has a facelift performed on her by beauty specialists, and henceforth needs to employ a servant whose job is to express emotions for her.
+In 1927 she had a minor part in the musical comedy Maritza in New York as a marquise who has a facelift performed on her by beauty specialists, and henceforth needs to employ a servant whose job is to express emotions for her.

 Back in Australia

-She returned to Australia with Edith Taliaferro by the steamer Sonoma in May 1930 under contract to J. C. Williamson's, playing Rachel Crothers' Let Us Be Gay at the Criterion Theatre, Sydney.
+In May 1930, she returned to Australia with Edith Taliaferro by the steamer Sonoma under contract to J. C. Williamson's, playing Rachel Crothers' Let Us Be Gay at the Criterion Theatre, Sydney.
 Morrison (as Mrs Boucicault) and Reginald Dane were praised for their playing in the comedy.